commonhaus/commonhaus.github.io/CONTRIBUTING.md

     - **Verification**
         - `checklocal`: test links against a running local server.
         - `checklinks`: check for invalid links

-5. **Working on the Membership UI** (requires the [cf-admin-bot](https://github.com/commonhaus/automation))

-    The Vite-related task will watch for changes and recompile updated files.
-This works well with Lume `serve`, just make sure to start Lume first.

-    ```bash
-    # start Lume to watch, (re)build, and serve files in public/
-    deno task serve
-    # start vite to watch and (re)build public/assets/member.js
-    deno task vite-dev
-    ```

 ## Project Structure